 During the COVID-19 crisis, Uganda Society for the Protection & Care of Animals' shelter, The Haven, remains open, but services are extremely limited.
 Haven working hours have been reduced to 9am to 3pm to allow staff to safely walk to work and back home.
 The government has required that "shopping malls, arcades, hardware shops...all non food shops (dukas, stowaz) shall be closed.
 Only food "shops" , veterinary "shops", pharmacies, should remain open."
-USPCA's community programs (spay/neuter and education) and in-school Humane Ed are on hold.
-The USPCA team is still rescuing cats and dogs and responding to cruelty calls.
-They are very concerned that with expats leaving (some employers are requiring that their employees leave the country), the USPCA will see a surge of relinquished and abandoned pets, when the USPCA Haven is already at their limit.
+USPCA's community programs (s/n and education), which were on hold during the lockdown, are up and running again.
+The USPCA has seen a surge of animals abandoned due to expats leaving the country and because of the economic crisis-people feel they are unable to afford a pet.
+With the USPCA Haven is already at their limit.
 This crisis has made it even more critical for the USPCA to be prepared for the future (now, the near future!) by having a larger shelter, owned-not rented-where the USPCA can guarantee every pet in need the care they deserve.

-AKI's Partnership with Uganda Society for the Protection and Care of Animals
+AKI's Partnership with Uganda Society for the Protection & Care of Animals

 "Without all your [AKI] support and donors, I am not sure if the USPCA would still exist today!"
 (A USPCA Executive Committee member)

 AKI donors cover about 50% of the costs to operate The Haven.

-We're also raising money so the USPCA can purchase land for a larger sanctuary and so they no longer have to pay rent on Haven property and be subject to a landlord's whims and the significant construction happening all around The Haven.
+We're also raising money so the USPCA can purchase land for a larger sanctuary and so they no longer have to pay rent on Haven property and be subject to a landlord's whims and the significant new developments going up around The Haven.